techEmprez/take-home-test-awesome-books/README.md

 # take-home-test-awesome-books
-- This is a book collection site, with plain JavaScript implementation(ES6)
+- This is a book collection site, with plain JavaScript implementation(ES6), it collects data of book names and authors, retrieves, stores and displays inputted data.

 ## Built With